-NEC can become a serious problem.
-Doctors may start treatment simply on the suspicion that your baby may be developing symptoms of NEC.
+Some babies can lose part of their bowel from NEC, if surgery is required.
+Unfortunately, some babies will also die from NEC.
+As this is a serious problem, doctors may start treatment simply on the suspicion that your baby may be developing symptoms of NEC.
 This suspicion is sometimes referred to as 'possible NEC'.
-While many babies get better, some babies need surgery and can lose part of their bowel from NEC.
-Unfortunately, some babies will also die from NEC.